 According to the NIH, 6 out of 10 people get better either on their own, or can “control” their vertigo with diet, drugs or other devices.
 Chiropractic has been shown to be successful in the management of Ménière’s disease (13,16).

-If you or someone you now suffers from balance problems, we would be happy to do an evaluation to determine if your balance disorder is the type of problem that we deal with.
+If you or someone you now suffers from balance problems such as vertigo, we would be happy to do an evaluation to determine if your balance disorder is the type of problem that we deal with.

 1. Agrawal Y, Carey JP, Della Santina CC, Schubert MC, Minor LB.
 Disorders of balances and vestibular function in US adults.
 Arch Intern Med.
 2009; 169(10): 938-944